butterfly-garden/.github/README.md

 # Butterfly Garden

-This is where we are growing Butterfly 🦋 A graphical environment created with [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/) for Desktop Linux and *maybe* Android.
+This is where we are growing Butterfly 🦋 A graphical environment created with [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/) for Linux workstations and *maybe* Android devices.

-At least, that is the vague plan 😄
+At least, that is the rough plan 😄

 ## Why? 🤔

 We want to have fun 🤡 and make something new ✨

-We want to try new ideas, learn new skills, make new mistakes and hopefully create a new way to interface with desktop Linux in the process.
+We want to try new ideas, learn new skills, make new mistakes and hopefully create a new way to interface with Linux workstations in the process.
 This is a project by us, for all us, based on the things we like.

 **And you are most welcome to join the fun and help make something beautiful** 🦋